chitosan/AMBER-Umbrella_COM_restraint_tutorial/README.md

 >tleap -f build.leap

 # Step 3: Pulling
-Now that we have our system constructed, we first equilibrate it then run a pulling step, which slowly moves the methanol molecule from z=0A out into the water phase (z=32A).
+Now that we have our system constructed, we first equilibrate it then run a pulling step, which slowly moves the methanol molecule from z=0A out into the water phase (z=32A) (./pulling directory).

 First, we need the distance restraint file.
 You can use the make_COM_file.py script to construct this.
 It contains the atom indices of the drug atoms (group 1 to be constrained) and the atom indices of the lipid N31 head group atoms (reference to constrain to).
 It also contains details of the harmonic restraint to apply and flags to turn on the umbrella COM method.